SonaliBhiwandkar/HOUSE-PRICE-PREDICTION-Mumbai-/README.md

 # HOUSE-PRICE-PREDICTION-Mumbai-
 Welcome to the HOUSE PRICE PREDICTION (Mumbai) repository!
 This project aims to develop a machine learning model that accurately predicts house prices in Mumbai based on various features such as the number of bedrooms (BHK), property type, area, region, and other relevant attributes.
+The goal is to provide insights and assist buyers, sellers, and real estate professionals in making informed decisions.